How to sew piping for a flawless finish?

 • It adds an elegant aesthetic touch.

-If you can't find piping that matches your fabric, make it yourself !
+If you can't find piping matching your fabric, make it yourself!
 Here are the steps to follow.

 Piping step 1

-Piping is made from strips of fabric cut on the bias (see article on bias), i.e. at 45° to the selvedge .
+Piping is made from fabric strips cut on the bias (see article on bias), that is at 45° to the selvage.
 This bias cut allows:

-• To obtain more flexibility to fit curves.
+• To get more flexibility to follow curves.

-Tip : For perfect piping, choose a rope of a thickness suited to your project (thin for clothing, thicker for cushions or bags).
+Tip: For perfect piping, choose a cord thickness suited to your project (thin for clothing, thicker for cushions or bags).
+And why not dare a quality Barbie fabric, both satin and sparkling?
+It will add a trendy whimsical touch to your creations, especially for accessories or children's clothing.

 Piping step 2

-• Place the rope in the center of the strip of fabric .
+• Place the cord in the center of the fabric strip.

-• Hold it in place with a few stitches on the machine , without tightening too much so that it remains flexible.
+• Hold it with a few machine stitches, without tightening too much so it keeps its flexibility.

-Why is this step important ?
-It prevents the rope from moving during subsequent manipulations.
+Why is this step important?
+It prevents the cord from moving during the next steps.

 Piping step 3

-• Fold the bias in half, closing the cord inside.
+• Fold the bias tape in half, enclosing the cord inside.

-• Pin well edge to edge so that the rope remains centered.
+• Pin edge to edge so that the cord stays well centered.

-• Make sure the fabric is tight around the rope.
+• Make sure that the fabric is well stretched around the cord.

-Tip : The closer you pin to the cord, the neater and more securely held the piping will be.
+Tip: The closer you pin to the cord, the neater and better held the piping will be.

 Sew the piping with a special foot